 Cases have been mainly been reported in young infants and incidence probably increases by about 3 months of age as maternal post-partum hair loss kicks in.

-Telogen effluvium is not just the name of prog rock band form the 1970’s but also the term for post partum related hair loss.
+Telogen effluvium is not just the name of prog-rock band from the 1970’s but also the term for postpartum related hair loss.
 Many pregnant mothers are complimented on the fullness of their hair, little knowing that it will fall out around three months after birth.
-According to DermNet NZ around 85% of hairs follicles are in the growth, or anagen, phase of development and 15% are in the resting, or telogen, phase.
+According to DermNet NZ around 85% of hair follicles are in the growth, or anagen, phase of development and 15% are in the resting, or telogen, phase.
 These telogen hairs have a club bulb at the base and are pushed out as the result of new hair growth.
-Sp, paradoxically, the increase in hair fall post partum is actually a sign of regrowth.
+So, paradoxically, the increase in hair fall postpartum is actually a sign of regrowth.

 As they cut through skin and are buried in the surrounding oedematous tissue they can be hard to find and so may be missed.
 If present for some time they can be covered by a layer of new skin growth making them even tougher to diagnose and remove.

 Case reports abound of digital auto-strangulation (predominantly toes) as well as reports of hairs around the labia, clitoris, and penis.
 Indeed, hair has been used as a means of female genital mutilation since time began.
 Exceedingly rare cases involving hair tourniquets around the uvula and circumvallate papillae have also been recorded in the literature.

 An extensive literature search by Mat Saad et al. found 210 case reports in the literature – 44.2% involved the penis, 40.4% involved the toes, 8.57% involved the fingers with all other sites accounting for 6.83% of cases.